 This is even better with hands such as small suited Aces.
-Which also have a potential of flopping straights and flushes so have a pretty good playability.
+They also have the potential of flopping straights and flushes so have pretty good playability.

-To get some solid preflop ranges, you can grab Texas Holdem poker hands cheat sheets and instantly apply it in your games.
+To get some solid preflop ranges, you can grab Texas Holdem poker hands cheat sheets and instantly apply them in your games.

 Using Blockers to Put Pressure on Your Opponents